How to machine embroider ribbon

 Why is machine embroidery on ribbon difficult?

-Ribbon can be slippery!
-And slipper fabrics can pucker like crazy.
-So, its essential that you get the ribbon to stay put prior to embroidering.
+Machine embroidery on ribbon can be a bit tricky because ribbon can be slippery!
+And slippery fabrics can pucker like crazy.
+So, it is essential that you get the ribbon to stay put prior to embroidering.

 Also, ribbon is typically long and thin, if the name or graphic you stitch on the ribbon is off-centered, then it’s really obvious.
 Therefore, it’s important to position the design or lettering carefully on the ribbon prior to stitching it out.